tag1consulting/feste/docs/03_MODEL_ARCHITECTURE.md

 # Model Architecture: Building GPT-2 from Scratch

-This document is a companion to the blog post "Building an LLM From Scratch in Rust, Part 3: Model Architecture".
+This document is a companion to the blog post ["Building an LLM From Scratch in Rust, Part 3: Model Architecture"](https://www.tag1.com/how-to/part3-model-architecture-building-an-llm-from-scratch/).
 It covers implementation details and provides guidance for working with the model architecture code in this repository.

 ## What's Here

-This phase implements a complete GPT-2 style transformer model with all core components.
-The model can perform **forward passes** (inference) but does not yet include training capabilities (backward pass, optimization).
+This phase implements a complete GPT-2 style transformer model.
+The model can perform forward passes (inference) but does not yet include training capabilities.
+Weights are random, so predictions are meaningless until training.

-By the end of this phase, you'll have a working GPT-2 Small architecture transformer (768 dimensions, 12 layers, 12 heads, 1024 token context) that can be trained on a CPU.
-With the full GPT-2 vocabulary (50,257 tokens), this reaches 163 million parameters, or 124M if we implemented weight tying.
-For demonstration purposes, we use a smaller vocabulary, resulting in 87M parameters.
-The weights are random, so predictions are meaningless until training.

 **Implementation files:**
 - [src/model.rs](../src/model.rs) - Core model components (Embedding, LayerNorm, MLP, Attention, Block, GPT)